timm/auk/README.md

 [tips](http://menzies.us/keys/tips.html)

+Auk adds  the following goodies to standard Gawk:
+         polymorphism, encapsulation, objects,
+attributes, methods, iterators, unit tests, multi-line comments.
+Strange to say, most of that comes from 20 lines of a Gawk transpiler from Auk code into the standard Gawk syntax.
 A little auk (awk) goes a long  way.

-Auk adds
-         polymorphism, encapsulation, objects,
-attributes, methods, iterators, unit tests, multi-line comments to standard Gawk

 ## INSTALL: